ndeadly/MissionControl/README.md

 * __SciresM__ for his dedicated work on the [Atmosphère](https://github.com/Atmosphere-NX) project, libstratosphere and general helpfulness with all things Switch related.
 * __misson20000__ for his handy debug monitor [Twili](https://github.com/misson20000/twili) and IPC logger [Ilia](https://github.com/misson20000/ilia)
 * __dekuNukem__, __CTCaer__, __shinyquagsire23__ and others for their work in reversing and documenting the switch controller communication protocol.
+* __Banz99__ for ongoing code contributions, discussing ideas, testing and generally keeping me on my toes.
 * __friedkeenan__ for helping to test Wii extension controller support.
 * __DatenThielt__ for helping debug the bluetooth service remotely with his Xbox Elite Series 2 controller in order for me to develop patches to enable it to be successfully paired with the console.
 * Everyone else over at the __ReSwitched__ discord server who helped answering technical questions.